nanos-world/docs/scripting/classes/WebUI.rst

 Class for spawning a web browser in the screen.
 The browser will fill up the whole screen and is automatically resized.

-.. attention:: There is a known bug causing WebUI files not being reloaded when modified.
+.. attention:: There is a known bug causing WebUI files (.js and .css at least) not being reloaded when modified.
 Restarting the game seems to solve the problem for now.
+The developer of this Library already knows and is working on a solution.

 .. tip:: This HTML implementation is built upon same core as WebKit/Safari.
 And currently does not support HTML5 videos and audios.